Burkini: France

 In August 2009, a woman in France was prevented from swimming in a public pool wearing a burkini, amidst ongoing controversy about Muslim dress.
 The action was justified by reference to a law that forbids swimming in street clothes.
-The controversy over the burkini in France may also be seen as reflecting broadly held French attitudes about religious expression in public.
+The controversy over the burkini in France may also be seen as reflecting broadly held French attitudes against religious expression in public.
 French law emphasizes the importance of creating a "religiously neutral arena" in which people are expected to appear similar, as well as being treated equally.
-In this, France differs significantly from countries such as the United States which emphasizes religious expression.
+In this, France differs significantly from countries such as the United States, which emphasizes individual freedom of choice about whether to express religious sentiments.

-In August 2016, the mayor of Cannes banned the swimsuits, citing a possible link to Islamic extremism.
+In August 2016, the mayor of Cannes banned the swimsuits, claiming a possible link to Islamic extremism.
 At least 20 other French towns, including Nice, subsequently joined the ban.
 Following this, dozens of women were issued fines, with some tickets citing not wearing "an outfit respecting good morals and secularism"; furthermore, some women were verbally attacked by bystanders when they were confronted by the police.
-Enforcement of the ban also hit beachgoers wearing a wide range of modest attire besides the burkini.
+Enforcement of the ban also hit beachgoers wearing a wide range of modest attire besides the burkini, such as an ordinary long-sleeved shirt and leggings worn over a typical swimsuit.
 The media reported that in one case, armed police forced a woman to remove the burkini she was wearing over her clothes on a beach in Nice.
 The mayor of Nice's office denied that she was forced to do so, and the mayor condemned what he called the "unacceptable provocation" of wearing such clothes in the aftermath of the Nice terrorist attack.
 As of August 2016, the ban enacted by the commune of Villeneuve-Loubet has been suspended by France's highest administrative court, setting a potential precedent for further legal challenges.